MAAV-Software/ros-tutorial/README.md

 Assuming you meet the requirements in **Step 1: Check your version** of the [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/#step-1-check-your-version) guide, download the latest **.exe** file from [Toolbox Releases](https://github.com/docker/toolbox/releases).

-If you already have VirtualBox installed, uninstall it.
-I have been unable to get Docker working with the latest version of VirtualBox.
-Instead, you will be downloading VirtualBox through the Docker Installer.

 Run the Docker Toolbox Installer.
 Choose an install location (default is fine) and then you should see the **Select Components** page.
-Here, VirtualBox should automatically be checked since you do not have an installation of VirtualBox.
-If you don't have Git for Windows, you can install it here as well.
-If you do have it, no need to uninstall it.
+If you already have VirtualBox installed, uncheck it on this page.
+If you already have Git for Windows, no need to install it through the Docker Toolbox installer.
 On the **Select Additional Tasks** page, use the default checked options, then click Install and then Finish.

 Now, **run VirtualBox as Administrator**.
 This step is very important.
 You need to run VirtualBox before running Docker.
 Once VirtualBox is running, **run Docker Quickstart Terminal as Administrator**.
 After some installation steps, you should be ready to start!

+#### Troubleshooting
+If you encounter VirtualBox errors when running the Docker Quickstart Terminal, here are some suggestions:
+* If you use the latest version of VirtualBox for personal use, backup your files
+  * Uninstall Docker and VirtualBox
+  * Restart computer
+  * Install latest version of VirtualBox
+  * Install Docker and uncheck VirtualBox in the installer
+* If you don't need VirtualBox for personal use, the VirtualBox install option in the Docker installer should make everything work correctly
+* If you see an error regarding having multiple host-only adapters with the same IP
+  * Open VirtualBox -> File -> Host Network Manager
+  * Remove one of the duplicate adapters
+  * Re-open Docker Quickstart Terminal

 ### Ubuntu
 Follow the instructions on the Docker website for [Docker Engine - Community](https://docs.docker.com/install/linux/docker-ce/ubuntu/).